Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 It is during the first meeting of Holmes and Watson when the observational powers of Holmes are first revealed, as Holmes correctly identifies Watson as an injured ex-army doctor.

-Ultimately Holmes and Watson take up residence at 221B Baker Street, but Watson soon realises that he knows very little about his housemate, and so starts making his own observations.
+Ultimately Holmes and Watson take up residence at 221B Baker Street, but Watson soon realizes that he knows very little about his housemate, and so starts making his own observations.
 A great number of people seem to visit Holmes, but Watson is never present at these meetings.
-Watson also observes the wide range knowledge of Holmes, but also recognises the massive gaps of knowledge that also exist.
+Watson also observes the wide range knowledge of Holmes, but also recognizes the massive gaps of knowledge that also exist.

 Eventually though Watson is told that Holmes is the world’s only Consulting Detective, and Watson is invited to a crime scene, where Gregson and Lestrade, pivotal figures from later stories, are to be found.